lsst/lsst-texmf/README.md

 # LSST Latex document class files

 ## Users
 This repository contains Latex class and style files that can be used to create documents matching (reasonably closely) the LSST documentation standard.
-To use these class files clone this repository and set `$TEXMFLOCAL` to the location of the `texmf` subdirectory.
+To use these class files clone this repository and set `$TEXMFHOME` to the location of the `texmf` subdirectory.
 For example, using `bash` or `sh`:
 ```bash
 export TEXMFHOME=`pwd`/lsst-texmf/texmf
 ```